8 Must-See Mayan Ruins In Guatemala

 Tikal

 The crowning glory of all Mayan ruins in Guatemala is Tikal.
-Nestled among rainforests in the north of the country, this archaeological site boasts impressive stone structures that have been dated back as early as the 4th century BC.
+Nestled among rainforests in the north of the country, this archaeological site boasts impressive stone structures dating back to the 4th century BC.

-Tikal was in fact the most powerful kingdom in the ancient Maya world and came to prominence from around 200 to 900 AD.
+Tikal was, in fact, the most powerful kingdom in the ancient Maya world.
+It came to prominence from around 200 to 900 AD.
 During its height, the city dominated the region through economics, military strength, and politics, and it was home to around 100,000 people.

-There are numerous buildings that remain as part of the city today, from tombs of dynastic rulers to palaces and dwellings.
-Tikal is actually the centerpiece of Tikal National Park, which is in itself a UNESCO World Heritage Site for biodiversity alone.
+Numerous buildings remain in the city today, from tombs of dynastic rulers to palaces and dwellings.
+Tikal is actually the centerpiece of Tikal National Park, which is a UNESCO World Heritage Site for biodiversity alone.

 Highlights of Tikal

-• Temple of the Grand Jaguar (aka Templo I) – it dates back to 723 AD and is a funerary temple situated at the heart of the city.
+• Temple of the Grand Jaguar (aka Templo I) dates back to 723 AD and is a funerary temple situated in the heart of the city.

-• Temple of the Masks – or Templo II – it is named for its mask-like engravings.
+• The Temple of the Masks—or Templo II—is named for its mask-like engravings.
 It was built in honor of the wife of Jasaw Chan K’awiil I, king of Tikal.

-• The Central Acropolis – it was where the Tikal royalty lived, a grand palatial complex with various structures and its own burial sites.
+• The Central Acropolis was where the Tikal royalty lived.
+It was a grand palatial complex with various structures and its own burial sites.

 To make the most of Tikal, you may want to consider a guided tour such as this one.
 For sunrise tours, click here.